Can anyone give blood?

 Who needs blood?

-A small percentage of all hospitalized patients receive blood transfusions.
-The average use of each of these patients is about three pints.
-Leading users are patients with cancer, heart disease, gastrointestinal disease, fractures and trauma, anemia, bone and joint abnormalities, organ transplants, and lung, liver and kidney disease.
+A small percentage of all hospitalized patients (one in seven) receive blood transfusions.
+Leading users can include patients with cancer, heart disease, gastrointestinal disease, fractures and trauma, anemia, bone and joint abnormalities, organ transplants, and lung, liver and kidney disease.

 Can I get AIDS by donating blood?